The Pledge Background

 - Find a quiet location where you (and a maybe friend) can comfortably film a 30-45 second video clip.

 - Hold the phone horizontally (so that it looks like a YouTube video)…and action!

-- Introduce yourself: Share whatever information you are comfortable sharing; ideally, your name, what high school you attended, and what year you graduated.
+- Introduce yourself: Share whatever information you are comfortable sharing; ideally, your name, the name of your high school and the year you graduated (or will graduate).

 - It’s about time!